Skip to content

 Activation

-To activate Apple Pay as a payment method and to add it to your Checkout portal, you need to complete the onboarding journey.
+To activate Apple Pay as a payment method and to add it to your Easy checkout, you need to complete the onboarding journey.

 2. Navigate to ADD-ON on left-hand side menu and ensure the your account is set to LIVE (top-right on screen).